|

 Healing through community and prayer — God often works healing through the body of believers.

-"Praise the Lord, my soul, and forget not all his benefits — who forgives all your sins and heals all your diseases."
+"Bless the LORD, O my soul, and forget not all his benefits: Who forgiveth all thine iniquities; who healeth all thy diseases."

 Healing positioned alongside forgiveness — both are the work of the same God who restores.